aeatencio/pick-a-color/README.md

 docker-compose up
 ```

-Wait for it to initialize
+Wait for it to initialize (the first time it takes longer)

 ## Access your site